Stochastic wave-current interaction in thermal shallow water dynamics: Introduction

 In Section \ref{sec:LT-Vsmall}, ``the long time - very small wave scaling regime" of the Euler-Boussinesq equations with negligible buoyancy stratification will be derived from asymptotics applied to the equations and to the corresponding Lagrangian.
 At leading order, this will give rise to the Benney long wave equations, before making the columnar motion assumption.
 It will produce the stochastic and rotating version of the Lake equations after assuming that the motion is columnar.
 The Benney equations have an interesting mathematical structure, such as an infinity of conservation laws, as presented in \cite{kupershmidt2006extended}.
 From a different perspective, the rotating Lake equations are also obtained after assuming that the rotating shallow water equations have a rigid lid.
 At the next order we find the stochastic and rotating version of the Great Lake equations \cite{camassa1996long,camassa1997long}, which can be interpreted as the rigid lid version of the Green-Naghdi equations.
 The deterministic versions of the Lake and Great Lake equations are both globally wellposed in time, as shown in \cite{levermore1996global,levermore1996global2}.

 In Section \ref{sec:STL-smallwavelimit}, ``the short time - small wave scaling" of the Euler-Boussinesq equations with non negligible buoyancy will be considered.
-This is quite different from the previous section in terms of the results of the asymptotics.
-In this scenario, the Strouhal number is not unity and the asymptotics on the equations provides us with a set of equations that are not closed.
-The reader may refer to \cite{camassa1992dispersive} for the deterministic derivation and for the relation to the Kadomtsev--Petviashvili equation.
-The corresponding asymptotic analysis on the Lagrangian does give a closed set of equations, as it results in a buoyant version of the Green--Naghdi equations.
+The results of the asymptotics obtained in this regime are quite different from those obtained in the previous section.
+In this regime, the Strouhal number is not unity and the asymptotics on the equations provides us with a set of equations which are not closed.
+The reader may refer to \cite{camassa1992dispersive} for the deterministic derivation of these equations and their relation to the Kadomtsev--Petviashvili equation.
+The corresponding asymptotic analysis on the Lagrangian does give a closed set of equations, though, as it results in a buoyant version of the Green--Naghdi equations.
 As it turns out, a variational derivation of equations for the free surface alone is not available.
 Hence, the corresponding Boussinesq type water wave equations are not available, unless model assumptions in the variational principle were to be changed.
-It will be shown that a hierarchy of stochastic Camassa--Holm equations can be derived from this point of view and consequently one can consider the stochastic Korteweg--De Vries equation.
+It will be shown that a hierarchy of stochastic Camassa--Holm equations can be derived from this point of view leading to the stochastic Korteweg--De Vries equation, as well.

-In Section \ref{sec:Conclude} we conclude by discussing a pair of diagrammatic overviews of the results obtained in this paper.
+In Section \ref{sec:Conclude} we summarise by diagramming the pathways which relate the sequences of approximations leading to the results obtained in this paper for each of the two families of nonlinear fluid wave equations.